Akshay-sri0001/basic-html-project/README.md

-# basic-html-project
+# basic-html-resume
-A basic HTML project as first project in Web Dev learning course.
+A basic HTML resume as first project in Web Dev learning course.